-Smile CDR uses Apache Lucene to provide fast indexing capabilities for specific query patterns that benefit from this type of index.
+Smile CDR uses Hibernate Search to provide fast indexing capabilities for specific query patterns that benefit from this type of index.
 Using this feature is completely optional, and Smile CDR will function without it.

 However, its use can significantly improve performance and enable additional functionality on terminology operations, so it is recommended for use in environments where validation or other terminology operations will be heavily used.
 For more information, see Terminology and Lucene Indexing.

-When Lucene Indexing is enabled, one or more of the following indexes should be enabled:
+When Hibernate Search Indexing is enabled, one or more of the following indexes should be enabled:

 Search Parameter Index – The Search Parameter index extends token indexing with support for the :text modifier, as well as indexing string parameters with support for the :exact, :contains, and :text search modifiers.
 This will increase space and memory requirements.